kublinux/Sti7111_cut_1/README.md

 # 7111 cut 1
-Sti7111

-Retirar cwpk
+Exploit cwpk

-Isso é baseado em pdf de exploração segura. http://www.security-explorations.com/

-Obrigado por este trabalho incrível!, mas eu continuo na minha esse amigo do security-explorations, é um Payserver

-Ok, vamos ...
+This is based on safe scanning pdf. http://www.security-explorations.com/

+Thanks for this amazing job!, but I'm still on mine this friend from security-explorations, it's a Payserver

+Okay, let's go ...

-O primeiro a box precisa ter a porta uart ativa (TX / RX).
+The first box must have the uart port active (TX / RX).

-Às vezes, os (nabos) dos engenheiros cometem erros,  (para sorte dos Payservers)

-Após entrar na Box deve-se verificar se este é vulnerável ou não.
+Sometimes the (turnips) of the engineers make mistakes, (luckily for the Payservers)

+After entering the Box, check whether it is vulnerable or not.

-Digita o cmd.
+Type the cmd.

 peek fe00d05c

-Se este der um valor em hex  0x01100110 (continua), caso aparece o valor 0x00000000 não (continues) vais bater contra uma parede, desculpa, isso não é para ti.

-A chave final está no endereço fe24c150.

-Digite por favor
+If it gives a hex value of 0x01100110 (continue), if the value 0x00000000 appears, no (continue) you will crash into a wall, sorry, this is not for you.

+The final key is at address fe24c150.

+enter please

 display fe24c150 4

-Sortudo, podes jogar no euromilhões que vais acertar na nucha
+Lucky, you can play in the euromillions that you'll hit the nape

- Ps: em breve colocarei aqui o code para Visual Studio net c#
+Ps: soon I'll put the code for Visual Studio net c# here